signalfx/splunk-otel-react-native/README.md

 yarn add @splunk/otel-react-native
 ```

-2. Initialize the library as early in your app lifecycle as possibleg:
+2. Initialize the library as early in your app lifecycle as possible:

 ```js
 import { SplunkRum } from '@splunk/otel-react-native';